 File a copy of the proposed budget with the Board’s business administrator for public inspection; and

-Post a copy of the proposed budget on the District’s Internet website.
+Post a copy of the proposed budget on the District’s website.

 In addition, if the proposed budget includes a tax rate in excess of the certified tax rate, or if the Board meeting is required to consider whether to adopt a tax rate in excess of the certified tax rate, the Board shall provide the notices and schedule the meeting as required by Utah Code § 59-2-919.